 UK Tax Residence – Planning Opportunities, Case Studies and How to Get it Right

-The changes impact on individuals who have been tax resident in the UK for 15 years or more.
+Major reforms regarding how new UK tax residents are taxed were introduced in April 2025.The changes have an impact on individuals who have been a tax resident in the UK for 4 years or more.

 UK Tax Residence and the Possibility of “Resetting” the Clock

-Additional detail regarding the factors affecting UK resident and non resident status can be found in the following Dixcart Article: The UK Resident/Non Resident Test
+Additional detail regarding the factors affecting UK resident and non-resident status can be found in the following Dixcart Article: The UK Resident/Non-Resident Test.

-Individuals Seeking to Lose their UK Tax Residence for the Requisite 6 Year Period
+Individuals Seeking to Lose their UK Tax Residence

 A Planning Example